-Outside of bankruptcy, the applicable state laws control the priority of payment rights of creditors, and such laws may vary across jurisdictions.
+Applicable state laws control the priority of payment rights of creditors, and may vary across jurisdictions.
 Typically, secured creditors have priority over unsecured creditors with respect to the proceeds of their collateral.

 If the debtor enters bankruptcy, unsecured creditors may assert their unsecured claims as permitted by the Bankruptcy Code and any applicable bankruptcy court order, and may recover on their claims to the extent distributions are made to unsecured creditors.

-In a Chapter 7 bankruptcy case, unsecured creditor rights to payments on their claims are dictated by the strict statutory priority scheme set by section 726 of the Bankruptcy Code.
+In a Chapter 7 bankruptcy case, unsecured creditor rights to payments on their claims are dictated by the strict statutory priority scheme set by Section 726 of the Bankruptcy Code.
 Various classes of creditor claims have descending priority over holders of stock or other equity ownership interests.
 In a Chapter 11 case, creditor payment rights are set by the terms of a plan of reorganisation or liquidation confirmed by the bankruptcy court that are, in turn, governed by the Bankruptcy Code's priority scheme.
-The Bankruptcy Code's hierarchical creditor priority scheme, in descending order of priority, is as follows: